reneeguuo/CS-125-UIUC/README.md

-UIUC CS-125-Introduction to Computer Science
+# UIUC CS 125: Introduction to Computer Science (Self-Study)

 I enrolled in 'UIUC CS 125: Introduction to Computer Science' following a recommendation from a professional associate within the industry.
 I independently sourced various online materials to facilitate my study of the course.
 Attached are the study materials I compiled, which underscore my thorough engagement with the curriculum.